Image Enhancement in Remote Sensing

 The color monitors used for image display on image processing systems have three color filters or guns.
 These correspond to red, green, and blue (R, G, B), the additive primary colors.
 When displaying three bands of a multi-band data set, the viewer image is said to be in R, G, B space.

 However, it is possible to define an alternate color space that uses intensity (I), hue (H), and saturation (S) as the three positioned parameters (in lieu of R,G, B).
 This system is advantageous in that it presents colors more nearly as perceived by the human eye.

 IHS to RGB

 In the IHS to RGB algorithm, a min-max stretch applied to either intensity (I), saturation (S), or both, so that they more fully utilize the 0 to 1 value range.
 The values for hue (H), a circular dimension, are 0 to 360.

 However, depending on the dynamic range of the DN values of the input image, it is possible that I or S or both occupy only a part of the 0 to 1 range.
 In this model, a min-max stretch is applied to either I, S, or both, so that they more fully utilize the 0 to 1 value range.

-After stretching, the full IHS image is retransformed back to the original RGB space.
-As the parameter Hue is not modified, it largely defines what we perceive as color, and the resultant image looks very much like the input image.
+After stretching, the full IHS image is re-transformed back to the original RGB space.
+As the parameter Hue is not changed, it largely defines what we perceive as color, and the resultant image looks very much like the input image.

 Indices are used to create output images by mathematically combining the DN values of different bands.
-These may be simplistic:- (Band X – Band Y)
+These may be simplistic:- (Brand X–Band Y)